 What is Mensline?

-DVConnect Mensline is a free, confidential telephone counselling, referral and support, service for men living in Queensland.
+DVConnect Mensline is a free, confidential telephone counselling, referral and support, service for Queenslanders identifying as male, and who may be experiencing or using domestic and family violence.
 This service is available 9am until midnight, 7 days a week.
 In the last financial year, DVConnect’s Mensline received almost 15,000 phone calls and referrals.

 DVConnect’s Mensline offers counselling, referral and support for: